Mother Tongue

 For students who receive English as an Additional Language (EAL) Support in Grades 6-10, some levels of support include compulsory Mother Tongue language instruction.
 See the Secondary EAL section of the website here for further information.

-In the Diploma (Grades 11 & 12) students may opt to study their mother tongue as a Self-taught Language A: Literature course.
+In the Diploma Programme (Grades 11 & 12), students may opt to study their mother tongue as a Self-taught Language A: Literature course in the SSST (School Supported Self-taught) Programme.
 This is available at the standard level (SL) only and the course may be chosen by both IB and ISPP Diploma students.
-Students opting to follow a self-taught course must be competent language users and should have a keen interest in studying literature.
+As a part of the SSST Programme, the school seeks to source a tutor who supports students in their study of the literature in the Mother Tongue.
+Students opting to follow a self-taught course must be competent language users, have strong self-management skills, and have a keen interest in studying literature.

-Students who opt to follow Self-taught Language A: Literature course will also need to take an additional language subject (Language A or Language Acquisition).
-Whatever their choice, they will be eligible for a Bilingual Diploma.
+Students who opt to follow the Self-taught Language A: Literature course will also need to take an additional language subject (Language A or Language Acquisition).
+Language A students will be eligible for a bilingual diploma.

 For questions dealing with the Mother Tongue Programme for Diploma students, please contact Ms Lucie Lecocq-Otsing, IB Diploma Programme Coordinator at [email protected].